merevu/histogram2csv/README.md

 # histogram2csv

-It can download query result in terms of csv from Elasticsearch.
+Using queries from Histogram of Kibana can download query result in terms of csv from Elasticsearch.